pWn3d1337/Skyrim_SpellHotbar2/README.md

 * Expert Battlemage (Requires at least one trigger): Spell Procs can trigger Adept and Expert spells.
 Reduces Cooldown by 20%.
 Requires 'Alteration' 50.
 * Master Battlemage (Requires Expert Battlemage): Spell Procs can trigger Master spells.
 Reduces Cooldown by 40%.
 Requires 'Alteration' 75.
 (Note 40% reduction in total, not additive)

+## Ingame Editor
+In the MCM an editor for Spells and Potions can be opened to edit the spell data, this allows to set custom Icons and some other values like animation for the spell and is savegame specific (stored in SKSE co-save).